AtomLinter/linter-eslint/README.md

 ```

 Alternatively you can create the `.eslintrc` file by yourself.
 It is a good idea to have a look at the [Get Started With ESLint](http://devnull.guru/get-started-with-eslint/) blog post by [IanVS](https://github.com/IanVS) and [the ESLint documentation](http://eslint.org/docs/user-guide/configuring), including the [list of rules](http://eslint.org/docs/rules/).

-## Contributing

-If you would like to contribute enhancements or fixes, please do the following:

-0. Fork the plugin repository
-0. Hack on a separate topic branch created from the latest `master`
-0. Commit and push the topic branch
-0. Make a pull request
-0. Welcome to the club!

-Please note that modifications should follow these coding guidelines:

-* Indent is 2 spaces
-* Code should pass the `eslint` linter with the provided `.eslintrc`
-* Vertical whitespace helps readability, don’t be afraid to use it

-Thank you for helping out!